Project Support Grants

 Project Support Grant applications are evaluated by a group of committee members, which may include former grantees, faculty, staff, students, alumni, and community members.
 All deliberations will be guided by Sachs Program mission priorities and grantmaking criteria.
 More information about application evaluations can be found on the Sachs Program website.

-Award decisions for the 2026 grants cycle will be made in March 2026.
+Award decisions for the 2026 grant cycle will be made in March 2026.